HMS Astute (S119): First of class issues

 In November 2012 The Guardian reported that there had been a serious leak that caused an emergency surfacing because a cap for a pipe was made of the wrong metal, even though the inventory claimed proper checks had been made, that there were problems with reactor monitoring instruments because the wrong grade of lead was used, and circuit boards had not been correctly fitted.
 The Ministry of Defence and BAE Systems confirmed the problems were being worked on.
 An MoD spokesman said "It is normal for first of class trials to identify areas where modifications are required and these are then incorporated into later vessels of the class."

 Maiden deployment

 Astute departed Faslane on her maiden deployment at the beginning of 2014, spending eight months abroad.
 Her deployment included an attached dry deck shelter aft of the sail, possibly for an SBS troop deployment.
 Astute returned to Faslane in October 2014.

-Major capability upgrade, sea training and return to operations
+Upgrade and return to operations

 Following her return to Faslane, Astute began a two-year major capability upgrade and sea training period.
 Her training saw her working with a Canadian maritime patrol aircraft and a NATO submarine in a simulated war environment.
 Having successfully completed this, Astute was once again declared ready for operations.

 In November 2018, Astute took part in anti-submarine warfare exercises alongside Type 23 frigate HMS St Albans in an undisclosed Scottish loch.

+In 2025, HMS Astute was initially reported to have joined the Royal Navy's carrier strike group as a participant in Operation HIGHMAST, the Royal Navy's deployment to the Indo-Pacific region.
+However the submarine was reported to have returned to the U.K. in June leading to speculation that another submarine from her class was possibly deployed with the task group.
+In July it was confirmed that there were, in fact, no Royal Navy fleet submarines at sea meaning that none was deployed with the task group.

+HMS Astute herself was to begin a long-term refit in 2025.